Five Bonus Tips on What to Wear for Family Photos in Seattle

 Hi, I'm Neyssa

-Families have told me that the hardest part of having your photos taken is figuring out what everyone should wear.
-I have several guides from basic tips on What to Wear for Family Photos, to inspiration ideas on colors like Blues, Reds, or even Greens.
+Families have told me that the hardest part of having your photos taken is figuring out what everyone should wear, especially for our Seattle weather.
+I have several guides from basic tips on What to Wear for Family Photos, to family photoshoot outfit ideas based on colors like Blues, Reds, or even Greens.
 However, I realized I’m also regularly telling families a few bonus tips before their sessions.
-With that, I’ve put together these five bonus tips on what to wear for family photos.
+Here you have it: five bonus tips on what to wear for family photos.

 Tip #1: Your shoes matter for family photos.